-- All women should take at least 400mcg/day whilst trying to become pregnant and for at least the first three months of pregnancy to reduce the risk of NTD.
+- All women should take at least 400 micrograms/day whilst trying to become pregnant and for at least the first three months of pregnancy to reduce the risk of neural tube defects (NTDs).

-- Where either partner has a NTD or has already had a pregnancy affected by NTD, or who are at a higher risk should be prescribed 5 mg/day.
-Higher risk of NTD is associated with:
+- Where either partner has an NTD or has already had a pregnancy affected by NTD.

 - The Southampton study found that only 2.9% women complied fully with pre-pregnancy advice regarding folic acid and alcohol.